princefishthrower/chrisfrew.in/src/content/blog/introducing-chrisfrewin-productions/index.md

 ---
-title: Introducing my (new / same?!) company chrisfrew.in! (and how to change your DBA name)
+title: Introducing My (New / Same?!)
+Company chrisfrew.in! (and how to change your DBA name)
 description:
 date: "2018-03-01"
 draft: false
 starID: 13
-tags: miscellaneous,companies,life,Blog Meta
+tags: miscellaneous,companies,life
 ---

 # chrisfrew.in as a company!